the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Then your service eventually POSTs the model output to the provided callback URL with the corresponding callback ID.

-No timeouts.
-No dropped connections.
-Just pure async magic.
+No timeouts or dropped connections.
+Just pure async magic!

 Awesome!

-You go to deploy your model to `staging`, send your example curl w/ a dummy callback endpoint, wait 20 seconds, and get your response with `"callback-id": "def-456"`.
+You go to deploy your model to Staging, send your example curl w/ a dummy callback URL, and get your response with `"callback-id": "def-456"`.

 Cool!

 But what does the exam actually look like?

 ...
 Guess we'll check the service logs?

+Since you know the model generation might take a while, you twiddle your thumbs for a bit, and when you think 20 seconds or so have passed, you open the logs:

 ```
 some-service-controller get logs > logs.txt